ahbandegan/Git-Lens/README.md

 ## 📄 License

-This project is open-source and licensed under the [MIT License](LICENSE).
+This project is open-source and licensed under the [GPL-3.0 License](LICENSE).